tb-dhk/food-pod/wiki/docs/introduction.md

 ## the food:pod project

-the food:pod project is a collaborative effort by students from hwa chong institution aimed at tackling food wastage through innovative technology. it comprises three main components: the app, the bin, and the ai model.
+the food:pod project is a collaborative effort by students from hwa chong institution aimed at tackling food wastage through innovative technology. it comprises three main components: a smart bin, a mobile app and an image recognition model.

 ## components